RFA Naval Discipline in WW1

 Crew records show that between the period 27 May 1916 and 1 January 1920 while subject to Naval Discipline 148 crew members (both Officers and Ratings) were registered as having deserted.
 A further 16 were shown as being absentees without leave while 6 were just noted as having ‘failed to return to their ship’.

-Three soldiers, who had signed on RFA ships under Admiralty control, were found to have deserted from their Army Regiments.
+Three soldiers, who had signed on RFA ships during World War One, were found to have deserted from their Army Regiments.

 Court Martial